SleepWorkers/Project-SIGHT/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+## Feature name
+Name and brief information about the feature

+### Description
+Description of the feature in detail

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]